wyyqwqq/Tensorflow-gpu-on-MAC-High-Sierra-10.13.5-with-Python-2.7/README.md

     cd /Developer/NVIDIA/CUDA-9.1/samples
     sudo make -C 1_Utilities/deviceQuery
     ./Developer/NVIDIA/CUDA-9.1/samples/bin/x86_64/darwin/release/deviceQuery
-  If it can find your eGPU, then you can start to build your Tensorflow You will see following results:
+  If it can find your eGPU, then you can start to build your Tensorflow<br>
+  You will see following results:

     Detected 1 CUDA Capable device(s)